 Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

 What are some fun facts, trivia, and history events from the year 1979?
 What were some of the top news stories in the U.S. and around the world, and what major events took place in the business and financial sectors?
 What was popular in everyday life, and what happened in science, technology, sports, and in the entertainment industry?
 From world leaders to pioneers to innovators, who were the most influential people in 1979?
-What about famous birthdays, marriages, and deaths that year, as well as how much things cost at the grocery store?
+What about famous birthdays, marriages, and deaths that year, as well as the cost of living?
 Finally, what was the year 1979 best known for, and was it a good or bad year overall?
+Let's find out.

-Here is a summary of what took place in 1979:
+Here is a summary of the news and history events that took place in 1979:

 - President Jimmy Carter and Soviet leader Leonid Brezhnev signed the SALT II Treaty, which “established numerical equality between the two nations in terms of nuclear weapons delivery systems.”